Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Track segment**
 : Each track consists of an ordered list of one or more track segments.
 A track segment consists of an ordered list of trackpoints.
-  When combining (joining) tracks in QMS the track segments of all selected tracks are combined.
+  When combining (joining) tracks in QMS, the track segments of all selected tracks are combined.

 **Track subpoint**
 : When creating a track the user creates with the help of mouse clicks (ordinary) trackpoints.
 Depending on the selected